Skip to main content

 How to do a wine tasting in Tuscany

 With transportation to and from remote wine-making villages in the Tuscan countryside, along with tastings led by the wine producers on family vineyards, a guided tour is the most rewarding way to experience the best Italian wines from Tuscany.
-Add an excursion to have dinner at a Tuscan villa in the countryside accompanied by three wine varietals produced on the estate on our Tuscany Adventure: Lucca, Siena & Maremma tour.
+Add an excursion to have dinner at a Tuscan villa in the countryside accompanied by three wine varietals produced on the estate on our Undiscovered Tuscany: Lucca, Siena & Maremma tour.

 Understanding Italian wine labels